 Debt free, no cash, need help.

 Step 1 is to define your budget.
-Marcus designed a basic 15-minute Budget Tool at DebtFreeOrDieTrying.com/Budget.
+We’ve designed a basic 15-minute Budget Tool at PaychecksAndBalaces.com/Budget15.
 This will give you a clear picture of how much money you have for discretionary spending (money that can be allocated to your debt or other areas).
+You can also check out our Financial Planning Month series here for more great advice from our financial planning network.
 However, you only need a smartphone or pen and paper to create a quick budget estimate:

 - Define your income or average the last 3 months, if variable; and subtract: